21st Century Wire says…

-Political activist and freedom seeker Adam Kokesh, was seen in a DC court room for a preliminary hearing related to his shotgun-wielding message of freedom on the 4th of July.
+Political activist, veterans affairs and ‘freedom’ advocate Adam Kokesh, was seen in a DC court room for a preliminary hearing related to his shotgun-wielding message of freedom on the 4th of July.

 According to a first hand account by the Adam Vs The Man management team, Judge Frederick Sullivan put on a shocking display of authoritarianism in denying Adam’s bond.

 During the hearing Judge Sullivan was quoted as saying he “would not engage in ridiculousness” also adding that Adam’s defense attorney, Peter Cooper was “wasting time with ridiculous questions.”